 Recycling is a great way to reuse materials while minimizing the amount of trash that builds up throughout the planet.
-By recycling, we can preserve our natural ecosystems by cutting down on excessive waste, but there are certain guidelines that need to be followed while recycling appliances and electronics.
+By recycling, we can preserve our natural ecosystems by cutting down on excessive waste, but there are certain guidelines that need to be followed while recycling appliances.
 They may have certain elements that can be harmful to the ground or water if they’re not disposed of properly.
 You can, however, recycle appliances and other electronics in a safe and efficient manner.
-And if they’re not recycled, they can lead to clutter, trash, and waste that can be extremely harmful to the environment.
+If they’re not recycled, they can lead to clutter, trash, and waste that can be extremely harmful to the environment.

 Appliances That Can Be Easily Recycled